TheoW03/TheoW03/README.md

 # Hello World 🌸

-the langauges I work the most in are, Java, C#, C/C++.
-I spend most of my time either working on programming langauges (designing them or creating a compiler for them) or doing something oriented around the Nintendo Entertainment System (usually making a game of somesort, or working on my NES game console emulator)
+I spend most of my time either working on programming langauges (designing them or creating a compiler for them) or doing something oriented around the Nintendo Entertainment System (usually making a game of somesort, or working on my NES game console emulator).
+I typically work in C++, C# and java. and sometimes a 40 year old assembly langauge when I am bored.

+I also daily drive Pop!_OS.

 <!--
 <h2> Langauges/Technologies </h2>